BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Experiments

 \section{Experiments}

-This section presents our experimental results, covering a range of architectures, datasets, and scales.
+This section presents our experimental results across a range of architectures, datasets, and scales.
 Our code is available at \url{\githuburl}.
-On CIFAR-10 \citep{Krizhevsky2009LearningML}, we evaluate ResNet-20 and ResNet-56, while on ImageNet \citep{imagenet} we consider ResNet-18 and ResNet-50 \citep{DBLP:journals/corr/HeZRS15}, ResNeXt-50 (32$\times$4d) and ResNeXt-101 (32$\times$8d) with grouped convolutions \citep{Xie2016}, ViT-B/16 \citep{dosovitskiy2021an}, DeiT-B/16 \citep{pmlr-v139-touvron21a}, and MobileNet-V2 \citep{Sandler_2018_CVPR}.
-For all models, every layer is considered for factorization.
-Calibration is performed using 1024 images for CIFAR-10 and 8192 images for ImageNet, both uniformly chosen over their respective training datasets.
-The precise settings and hyperparameters are provided in \Cref{sec:experimental_details}.
+On CIFAR-10 \citep{Krizhevsky2009LearningML}, we evaluate ResNet-20 and ResNet-56, while on ImageNet-1K \citep{imagenet}, we consider ResNet-18 and ResNet-50 \citep{He_2016_CVPR}, ResNeXt-50 (32$\times$4d) and ResNeXt-101 (32$\times$8d) with grouped convolutions \citep{Xie2016}, ViT-B/16 \citep{dosovitskiy2021an}, DeiT-B/16 \citep{pmlr-v139-touvron21a}, and MobileNetV2 \citep{Sandler_2018_CVPR}.
+For all models, every factorizable layer is considered for factorization.
+Calibration for the main experiments is performed using 1024 images for CIFAR-10 and 8192 images for ImageNet-1K, both uniformly sampled from their respective training datasets.
+We report accuracy on the CIFAR-10 test set and the ImageNet-1K validation set.
+The precise settings and hyperparameters are provided in \cref{sec:experimental_details}.

-\paragraph{Comparison with factorization approaches.} First, we perform an extensive sweep showcasing the complexity-accuracy curves for FLOP and parameter counts.
-To emphasize what parts of BALF are important, each run is performed with different methods---SVD with the energy criterion, activation-aware SVD with the energy criterion, and BALF (activation-aware decomposition with our rank allocator); see \Cref{subsec:selecting_rank_per_layer} for an overview.

-\Cref{fig:posttraining-results} summarizes the complexity-accuracy trade-offs across the different settings.
-The qualitative trend is consistent: activation-aware decomposition yields clear gains, with the magnitude of the gap varying by configuration.
-In contrast, standard SVD degrades accuracy even at modest compression ratios, making it impractical without fine-tuning.
-Finally, our rank-allocation method enables further low-distortion compression---for example, we can reduce the FLOPs of the ResNeXt-101 model by 50\% with only about 1.5 percentage points of top-1 accuracy drop.